Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Just try and say it just totally, just naturally next time.

-But yeah, Paige, Carol.
+But yeah, Paige Carroll.

-Turn the carol.
+Turn the Carol.

 Oh, David, yes.